WordPress/rollback-update-failure/README.md

 This plugin will automatically deactivate itself once the feature has been committed to core.

+There is a change to `WP_Upgrader::install_package()` that can't be implemented in the plugin. :sad:

 ## Testing

 * If the `wp-content/temp-backup` folder is not writable, there should be an error in the site-health screen.